 - Optional: Temporary grassland (tilling with persistent grasses, ploughing is only allowed once in 5 years)

-- Pasture milk is to be produced on the basis of GMO-free feed (feed must meet the standards of VLOG (Verband Lebensmittel ohne Gentechnik).
+- Pasture milk is to be produced on the basis of GMO-free feed.
+The standard of VLOG (Verband Lebensmittel ohne Gentechnik) according to the criteria for milk and dairy products is 100% compatible.

 Trust is one thing.
 Our audits are quite another.